jymcheong/SysmonResources/6. Sample Data/README.md

 # Sysmon Sample Data Sets

 Will be uploading sample sample Sysmon logs related to various aspects of an **A**ttack **L**ife **C**ycle.
-MITRE's ATT&CK is really comprehensive but we wanted a model that was more easy to grasp in terms of language/wording & also to relevant to both external & inside threats, & beyond just breach of confidentiality:
+MITRE's ATT&CK is really comprehensive but we wanted a model that was more easy to grasp in terms of wording & also to distinct between external & inside threats, & beyond breach of confidentiality:

 ![](alcVSattack.png)